ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 ```

 :::warning Make sure you implement the callback function `registerDevice`
 Make sure you implement the callback function `registerDevice` in the class calling this workflow.
-This function will get device information from wallet SDK and your app should communicate this information to your server to register the device.
+This function will get device information from Wallet SDK and your app should communicate this information to your server to register the device.
 In case of successful device registration call `ostDeviceRegisteredInterface.deviceRegistered()`, in case of failure call `ostDeviceRegisteredInterface.cancelFlow()` .
 :::

 ```java